 (And as it happens, I’m especially irritated by the whole juicing fad, which is totally related to this, although most people don’t realize it.)

 Obviously, a single comic strip can’t cover the whole subject, but I’ve selected 5 common beliefs that, I think, come from a poor understanding of the core issues we’re facing here.

-Nope, you won’t have to go sugar-free.
+Nope, you won’t have to go sugar-free (or keto).

 But yep, you may have to rethink how you eat quite a bit.